mui/material-ui/docs/data/material/components/buttons/buttons.md

 </span>
 ```

-This has the advantage of supporting any element, for instance, a link `<a>` element.
+This has the advantage of supporting any element—for instance, a link `<a>` element.

 ## Common examples

 ### File upload button

-To create a file upload button, turn the Button into a label using `component="label"` and then create a visually-hidden input with type `file`.
+To create a file upload button, turn the Button into a label using `component="label"` and then create a visually-hidden input with type `file`, as shown in the demo below:

 {{"demo": "InputFileUpload.js"}}

 ## Experimental APIs

-### Loading button
+### Loading Button

 ```jsx
 import LoadingButton from '@mui/lab/LoadingButton';